 I love stories.
 I love to be swept up in a good story.
 I love long books, I love series.
 I love print books, I love the smell of new books, I love the feel of old books.
 Leather bound, hard cover, paperback.
 I love them all.
 I’m even starting to love ebooks having just recently bought my first kindle.
 With 9 over-flowing book cases in our house (and more boxes of books that won’t fit in the book cases) it’s safe to say I’m a book addict.

-To hear more about this project and get some sneak peeks (when I’ve written them) then please enter your name and email address below.
+To hear more about these projects then please enter your name and email address below.